Geilston Bay, Tasmania: Scientific importance

 The "Geilston Bay Local Fauna" of Late Oligocene/Early Miocene age originates from the travertine deposit at Geilston Bay, now no longer in existence; in the nineteenth century the site provided specimens of fossil plants and a small number of animal bones.
 Fossil mammal remains at this site discovered by limestone quarrying activities in the 1860s were sent to the British Museum in London for further analysis, where they still reside; upon restudy in 1973-1975, the latter were announced as the earliest assemblage of fossil marsupials in Australia, although that distinction has subsequently passed to fossils of Eocene age from the Murgon fossil site.
 Today the travertine deposit is no longer visible, the site of the quarry workings now lying under the playing fields of the former Geilston Bay High School (see map plus aerial photographs reproduced below).

 Education

 Lindisfarne North Primary school relocated in 2015 to the former Geilston Bay High School has Students (FTE) of 277.8 (as at 20 February 2015).

 A private Christian School (Kinder to year 12) also operates in the suburb.

 Local business

 There is a local corner takeaway shop and general store, a butcher, a florist and pizza restaurant.

-As Lindisfarne is so close, citizens shop there as well as this suburb has a Woolworths (supermarket).
+Lindisfarne is nearby, which has a Woolworths supermarket.

-The Clarence lifestyle retirement village is also located within the suburb..
+The Clarence lifestyle retirement village is also located within the suburb.